 Disciplinary responses to student behavior will be aligned with the levels established by the school board.

+Students may be required to attend an alternative placement when the student meets one of the conditions outlined in § 22.1-277.2:1.
+Disciplinary authority of school boards under certain circumstances; alternative education program.

-Students are subject to disciplinary action for misconduct that occurs:
+Students are subject to short-term suspension, long-term suspension, expulsion, and/or alternative placement for misconduct that occurs:

 In school or on school property,